Frederic Rocafort Attorney

 About Frederic

-Fred leads Harris Sliwoski’s Intellectual Property team and he also coordinates our international practice team, with a special focus on our Latin America operations.
+Fred leads Harris Sliwoski’s intellectual property team and oversees the firm’s international practice, with a special focus on cross-border IP matters.

-With over a decade of experience in China, both in government and the private sector, Fred brings a unique perspective to his role.
-He is a regular commentator on brand protection issues and frequently serves as an expert witness in international IP-related litigation and arbitration matters.
-Many of Fred’s clients operate in spaces that constitute new frontiers for IP law, such as cannabis, psychedelics, and Web3.
+With over a decade of international experience in China, Latin America, and beyond, Fred brings unparalleled insight into global intellectual property challenges.
+He is a trusted authority on brand protection and regularly serves as an expert witness in international IP litigation and arbitration cases.
+His clientele often operates in cutting-edge industries that test the limits of existing IP frameworks, including cannabis, psychedelics, and Web3 technologies.

-Fred’s international career began in Guangzhou as a U.S. consular officer, where he advocated for the fair treatment of American entities and pushed for stronger enforcement of intellectual property rights in China.
-Transitioning to the private sector, he served as a foreign legal advisor at a Shanghai law firm and later joined one of the oldest American law firms in China, helping foreign companies navigate the Chinese legal environment.
-He later led the legal team at a Hong Kong-based brand protection consultancy, focusing on combating counterfeiting and securing R&D and manufacturing facilities across Greater China, Southeast Asia, and Latin America.
+Fred’s global IP career began in Guangzhou, where he served as a U.S. diplomat, advocating for fair treatment of American businesses and stronger enforcement of intellectual property rights in China.
+In the private sector, he gained extensive experience as a foreign legal advisor at a Shanghai-based law firm and later joined one of the oldest American law firms in China, assisting foreign companies in navigating the nuances of the Chinese legal environment.
+Subsequently, Fred led the legal team at a Hong Kong-based brand protection consultancy, focusing on combating counterfeiting and securing R&D and manufacturing operations across Greater China, Southeast Asia, and Latin America.

 Advising Clients Around the World

-In addition to his expertise in intellectual property, Fred offers comprehensive legal advisory services to clients involved in international business.
-With fluency in both Spanish and Chinese, he adeptly navigates complex corporate matters worldwide.
-Fred’s typical day may involve assisting clients with establishing an S. de R.L. in Mexico, exploring investment opportunities in Thailand’s nascent cannabis market, vetting potential business partners in Brazil, negotiating manufacturing agreements in Colombia, or resolving infringing listings on e-commerce platforms in China.
+In addition to his intellectual property expertise, Fred provides strategic legal counsel to clients engaged in international business operations.
+Leveraging his fluency in Spanish and Chinese, he skillfully handles complex cross-border matters across diverse industries and jurisdictions.
+His work spans the globe, from assisting clients with establishing companies in Mexico and exploring investment opportunities in Spain, to vetting business partners in India, negotiating manufacturing agreements with manufacturers in Vietnam, and resolving IP infringement issues on e-commerce platforms based in China.

 Contact Fred